stefanoborini/book-modelviewcontroller/02_mvc_variations/variations_on_the_notification_strategy/pre_post_notification.md

 rely on the order of notification of the post-notification to notify the Selection Model first, then the View.
-In general, it is not good practice to rely on ordering of different listeners on the same notification channel, because the order may not be guaranteed by the notification framework, or it may change due to refactorings.
+In general, it is not good practice to rely on ordering of different listeners on the same notification channel, because the order may not be guaranteed by the notification framework.